-The mission of the Facilities Department's Office of Energy Management is to guide the operations of the university to achieve tangible reduction in energy consumption on campus through the development and implementation of various Demand Side Management (DSM) policies, initiatives, and projects.
+The mission of the Division of Campus Planning, Infrastructure, and Facilities' Office of Energy Management is to guide the operations of the university to achieve tangible reduction in energy consumption on campus through the development and implementation of various Demand Side Management (DSM) policies, initiatives, and projects.

 While DSM is primarily concerned with reducing on-site energy consumption and related costs, it has the potential to support the university’s commitment to sustainability.
 The benefits gained from the program include carbon footprint reduction, improvement of indoor air quality, and conservation of resources.
 The DSM program will help the university to be less vulnerable to sudden changes in the energy market and set its way towards a “net zero energy” future.